travis-ci/docs-travis-ci-com/user/for-beginners.md

 * *macOS* - uses one of several versions of the macOS operating system.
 This environment is useful for building projects that require the macOS software, such as projects written in Swift.
 It is not a requirement to use the macOS environment, if you develop on a macOS machine.
 Here you can find more details on the [macOS Build Environment](/user/reference/osx/).
 * *Windows* - currently Windows Server version 1803 is supported.
 If you want to know more about it, see the [Windows Build Environment](/user/reference/windows/).

-More details on our environments are available in our [CI Environment](/user/ci-environment/) documentation.
+More details on our build environments are available in our [CI Environment](/user/ci-environment/) documentation.

 Now that you've read the basics, head over to our [Tutorial](/user/tutorial/) for details on setting up your first build!